tricornhotend/tricornhotend.com/README.md

 ![pictures of the hotend cad](https://tricornhotend.com/Tricornbanner.png)

-Tricorn is a modern "open-source" hotend featuring mostly standard components while introducing some new ones.
+Tricorn is a modern "open-design" hotend featuring mostly standard components while introducing some new ones.
 - Inverted heatbreak Tricorn keeps the heatbreak threads out of the meltzone generally improving thermals.
 - 4mm Heater cartridges, more combined surface area than 6mm, replacable.
 - No screw smaller than m3, everything is either m4 or m3.